Martha Lane Fox

 Martha Lane Fox, Baroness Lane-Fox of Soho (Note: Her title is hyphenated, whereas her surname is not.) (born 10 February 1973) is a British businesswoman, philanthropist and public servant.
 She co-founded Last Minute during the dotcom boom of the early 2000s and has subsequently served on public service digital projects.
 She sits on the boards of WeTransfer and Chanel, as well as being a trustee of The Queen's Commonwealth Trust.
 She previously served on the board of Channel 4.

 She entered the House of Lords as a crossbencher on 26 March 2013, becoming its youngest female member; she was appointed Chancellor of the Open University on 12 March 2014.
 In October 2019, she was named by media and marketing publication The Drum as the most influential woman in Britain's digital sector from the past quarter of a century.

 Education and early life

-Born in London, Lane Fox is the daughter of classicist, ancient historian from Oxford University and gardening correspondent of the Financial Times Robin Lane Fox, the scion of an English landed gentry family seated at Bramham Park.
-She was privately educated at Oxford High School, an all-girls in Oxford, and at Westminster School in London with a coeducational sixth form.
-She studied Ancient and Modern History at the University of Oxford where she was an undergraduate student of Magdalen College, Oxford graduating with a lower second class honours Bachelor of Arts (BA) degree; as per tradition, her BA was promoted to a Master of Arts (MA) degree.
+Born in London, Lane Fox is the daughter of classicist, ancient historian from Oxford University and gardening correspondent of the Financial Times, Robin Lane Fox, the scion of an English landed gentry family seated at Bramham Park.
+She was privately educated at Oxford High School, an all-girls school in Oxford, and at Westminster School in London with a coeducational sixth form.
+She studied Ancient and Modern History at the University of Oxford where she was an undergraduate student of Magdalen College, Oxford, graduating with a lower second-class honours Bachelor of Arts (BA) degree; as per tradition, her BA was promoted to a Master of Arts (MA) degree.